Occupational injury: United States

 In the United States in 2012, 4,383 workers died from job injuries, 92% of which were men, and nearly 3 million nonfatal workplace injuries & illness were reported which cost businesses a collective loss of $198.2 billion and 60 million workdays.
 In 2007, 5,488 workers died from job injuries, 92% of which were men, and 49,000 died from work-related injuries.
 NIOSH estimates that 4 million workers in the U.S. in 2007 sustained non-fatal work related injuries or illnesses.

+Within the U. S. construction industry, the most common work-related fatal injury occurs from worksite falls.
+Fall prevention is essential.
+Federal regulations and industry consensus standards provide specific measures and performance-based recommendations for fall prevention and protection.
+However, persistent unsafe practices and low safety culture across many industries define steady fall injury rates each year.
+Reducing fall injury and death rates require: